 When using Sinch for Verification, the Sinch dashboard provides 4 possible ways of verifying a phone number available both on iOS and Android devices.
 In some cases the SDK can automatically intercept the verification code and pass it back to the Sinch backend, however your application should always be prepared to present a text input field in case of automatic extraction failure.
 The verification methods that are currently supported are:

 - SMS - The user enters a code they receive via SMS message.
 On Android, automatic code extraction is available, however on iOS an input field must be always presented and the number has to be typed manually by the user.

 - Flashcall - Sinch makes a flashcall (missed call) and detects the incoming calling number (CLI).

-- Callout - The user gets the verification code by answering an incoming Sinch phone call and responds by pressing the requested code or number.
+- Phone Call - The user gets the verification code by answering an incoming Sinch phone call and responds by pressing the requested code or number.